squaresLab/squaresLab.github.io/research.md

 to transition as many of the ManyBugs scenarios as possible to be reproducible in modern environments (no more relying on Fedora 13!), primarily through the use of Docker.

+#### Improving Patch Quality
+A problem
+automatic program repair approaches commonly suffer is generating low-quality patches which overfit to one program specification as described by the guiding test suite, thus not generalizing to an independent oracle evaluation.
+Our work proposes a set of mechanisms to incentivize the creation of high-quality patches.

 **Program Repair Related Publications:**
 {% bibliography --query @*[project~=repair] %}